-Moon Rabbit is a sustainable social enterprise café from community organisation the Bridge.
+Moon Rabbit is an award-winning, environmentally innovative social-enterprise café from the Bridge.

 Sustainability at the forefront

-- No disposable takeaway cups.
-BYO mug, borrow a pre-loved mug from our collection – sourced from community members and op shops – or purchase a Moon Rabbit reusable cup.
+- We don’t have disposable takeaway cups.
+BYO mug, borrow a pre-loved mug or glass jar from our collection, or purchase a Moon Rabbit reusable cup.

-- No plastic drink bottles.
-We sell cold drinks in glass bottles, and customers can refill their own water bottles at Moon Rabbit for free.
+- We don’t sell drinks in plastic bottles.
+All of our cold drinks come in glass bottles and aluminium cans, and customers can refill their own water bottles at Moon Rabbit for free.

-We’re also avoiding single-use cardboard carry trays.
-Cloth carry bags are available for purchase at low cost if you need to carry more than one coffee.
+- We don’t have disposable carry trays.
+Cloth carry bags are available for purchase if you need to carry more than one coffee.

 What’s a moon rabbit?